zchatt/methylK/README.md

 	$methylK_dir/quant_mk_cfdna.sh $methylK_dir $targets $sdir $odir $read_length
 	Rscript --vanilla $methylK_dir/snr_quant.R $odir $methylK_dir $targets

-	note - we provide the .kidx file (cell_methylotype.kidx) that can be used to quantify Neuron and Glia-cfDNA if the assays used within Chatterton et al, 2020 have been applied to cfDNA.
+	note - we provide the .kidx file (cell_methylotype.kidx) that can be used to quantify Neuron and Glia-cfDNA if the assays used within "Chatterton et al, Methods for detecting Brain-Cell derived Cell-Free DNA, 2020" have been applied to cfDNA.
 To do so uncomment line 112 in quant_mk_cfdna.sh.

 ## Step-by-step

 ## 1. FASTQ_to_meth
 Overview - Alignment and DNA methylation extraction needs to be performed on all sample types "interest" or "contrast".
 If this step has already been completed and DNA methylation has been extracted and stored in either .tsv, .bedGraph or .bismark.cov format then we can move to "meth to FASTA".
-For convenience we provide scripts used within Chatterton et al, 2020 for the preparation of bisulfite genome (genome_prepare.sh) alignment and methylation calling using bismark (meth_trim_align_call.sh).
+For convenience we provide scripts used within "Chatterton et al, Methods for detecting Brain-Cell derived Cell-Free DNA, 2020" for the preparation of bisulfite genome (genome_prepare.sh) alignment and methylation calling using [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) (meth_trim_align_call.sh).
 Note: 1.
 NGS read quality should be ascertained prior to running using programs such as fastqc.
 2. The .fastq files need to be named using the following convention "sample_seqname".R{1/2}.fastq.gz 3.
 The scripts perform alignment and calling of all samples of "types" (column 3 of targets.txt) "interest" and "contrast".
 4. The NGS libraries were created with Illumina Nextera and are trimmed using these adapter sequences.
-Using the test data his should run in ~20mins using 4 CPU and 16Gb RAM.
+Using the test data this should run in ~20mins using 4 CPU and 16Gb RAM.

 	# Inputs #
 	methylK_dir=methylK/